DHHR reports more than 3.1 million Covid-19 tests have been completed

-Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Jefferson, Lincoln, Mineral, Monongalia, Preston, Ritchie, and Wayne counties.
+Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Doddridge, Jefferson, Lincoln, Putnam, Ritchie, Tyler/Wetzel and Wayne counties.

 Barbour County